Did you know...you can make your fast food meal healthier?

 Remember, just because fast food restaurants have ready-made meals, doesn't mean you can't change things around!
 Don't be afraid to order something different: reduced fat mayonnaise, water instead of soda, dressing on the side, or whole grain bread instead of white.
 Restaurants are beginning to offer a lot more options to their customers, so just ask!
 You'll feel better you did!

-Did You Know? is a series of articles written by HHPC and reviewed by our Health Advisory Board.
+Did you know? is a series of health articles written by HHPC and approved by our Health Advisory Board.